Ethan Strange: 2025

 In round 23, Strange scored a hat-trick in Canberra's victory over Manly.
 In Round 25, Strange's 70 metre run was instrumental in the Canberra Raiders' match-winning try to beat the four-time Premiers Penrith in golden point.
 Strange would miss the Raiders semi-final clash against the Sharks due to illness.

 He made his debut for the Prime Minister's XIII on 12 October 2025 in Port Moresby, where Australia beat PNG Prime Minister's XIII 28-10.

+2026

+Following a pre-match injury to Mitchell Moses, Strange was selected to start at five-eighth in Game 1 of the 2026 State of Origin series.
+He would go on to score a try in the match as New South Wales won 22-20.

+Strange played 21 matches for Canberra in the 2026 NRL season as the club finished 11th on the table and missed the finals.